OpenMDAO/OpenMDAO-Framework/docs/quick-ref/documenting.rst

 Building and Displaying Documents
 ----------------------------------

-You must be in the ``buildout`` directory:
+Your openmdao virtual development environment has scripts for building the sphinx documentation as well as viewing it.

 ::

-  cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>/buildout  (Takes you to "buildout" dir.) bin/buildout  	(Builds the documentation as well as code files on your branch.) bin/docs     	        (Displays the documentation in HTML using the Firefox browser.)
+  cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>/devenv  (Takes you to your virtual environment.) bin/openmdao_build_docs        (Builds the sphinx documentation) bin/openmdao_docs              (Displays the documentation in HTML using the default browser.)

-The above example assumes that you have built at least once on your branch.
-If you haven't, you need to run the script  ``python2.6 isolatedbootstrap.py`` before running ``bin/buildout``.
+The above example assumes that you have already created your virtual environment on your branch.
+If you haven't, you need to run ``python2.6 go-openmdao-dev.py`` from the top directory in your branch repository.
 For more information, refer to the section on :ref:`Building-on-your-branch` under *Bazaar Commands*.
-Note that to build the documents only, you may type ``bin/sphinx-build``.
+Note that to build the documents only, you may type ``bin/openmdao_build_docs``.